 In today’s Boker straight razor review, we’re going to look at one of the premium brands available.

 Boker straight razors have a long history.
 Back in 1869 is where it all began when quality Boker razors were created in Germany.
-Boker has garnered flawless global notoriety over the years owing to their refusal to compromise on quality and uniqueness.
+Boker has garnered flawless global notoriety over the years owing to its refusal to compromise on quality and uniqueness.

-It is a guarantee that each Boker Razor has undergone well thought-out crafting with the selective and new Boker razors having undergone 170 individual production steps.
+It is a guarantee that each Boker Razor has undergone well-thought-out crafting with the selective and new Boker razors having undergone 170 individual production steps.

 The level of subtle element and control of quality in these razors is almost unrivaled at this value point.
 Boker steel razors are a combination of both carbon and stainless steel, possessing an incredible edge.

-Advantages of using a Boker Razor
+Advantages of Using a Boker Razor

-1. Exceptional cutting
+1. Exceptional Cutting

 The Boker 6/8 carbon steel blade is one of the thinnest blades ever crafted.
-It is a wonderful razor with a top notch performance.
+It is a wonderful razor with a top-notch performance.
 Naturally, you can get a much closer shave.

 By shaving against the grain, it permits you to shave close without suffering from razor burn frequently experienced with disposable razors.
 Your face after this is similar to that of an infant smooth face.